Table of Contents

 There is a dispute resolution process where you can respond and submit evidence to make your case that the payment you charged was valid.
 If the dispute is found in your favor, the disputed amount and fee is returned back to you.
 If the dispute is upheld, the credit card company’s decision is final, and the client’s payment is given back to them.

 What happens in Jobber when a client disputes a payment?

-If a dispute occurs, all Admin users on your Jobber account will be emailed from email@example.com.
-We will assist you with the dispute process, and submitting evidence.
-You can also email firstname.lastname@example.org if you have questions about a dispute.
+If a dispute occurs, our Jobber Payments team will email all admin users on your Jobber account from email@example.com.
+We will help you with the dispute process and will submit the evidence you provide to the client's bank.
+You can also use our disputes email to ask any questions about your dispute.

 What to do when you have a disputed payment?

-Once a dispute has been initiated by the cardholder you have two options for how to respond:
+Once a dispute has been initiated by a client you have two options for how to respond: